tchitete1/Helix/Python/README.md

 The program works by analysing Short Tandem Repeats (STRs)–short sequences of DNA bases present in a person's DNA which tend to repeat.
 Helix reads a user-specified DNA sequence along with a CSV file containing STR counts for various individuals into memory.
-Ultimately, the program obtains the counts of various STRs present in the DNA and if they match to a person in the database, the name of the matching individual will be output to the terminal.
+Ultimately, the program obtains the counts of various STRs present in the DNA and if they match to a person in the database, the name of the matching individual will be output to the terminal, otherwise, "No Match" will be output instead.

 ## Getting Started